 Surrounded by both the Amazonian forest and Atlantic Ocean, the city of Belém, in the Northern state of Pará in Brazil, was the epicentre of a myriad of cultures, which combination gave birth to several new music genres.

 It took Analog Africa six years to elaborate their 28th compilation, Jambú e os míticos sons da amazônia.
 It tries to tell the story of Belém, the birthplace of a myriad of new musical genres, such as carimbó, samba-de-cacete and siriá.
-Being at the intersection of Amerindian cultures, Caribbean sounds and rhythms as well as from Colombia, Surinam and Guyana, the Belém was also known as the “Caribbean Port”.
+Being at the intersection of Amerindian cultures, Caribbean sounds and rhythms as well as from Colombia, Surinam and Guyana, the city of Belém was also known as the “Caribbean Port”.

 African rhythms and regions such as Umbanda, Candomblé and the Tambor de Mina, brought to the city through slavery, had a major impact on the new music styles created in Belém, giving birth to genres such as undun, banguê and carimbó later popularized by heavyweights such as Orlando Pereira, Mestre Cupijó and Pinduca.